ultimate271/notes/dostoevsky/brothers03.05.md

 go into the next room.
 I’ll clean her friends’ goloshes, blow up their samovar, run their errands.”

+#### Aloysha and Mitya discuss where they might get the payment to Katerina, ending with Mitya requesting Aloysha to ask their father for it
 “Katerina Ivanovna will understand it all,” Alyosha said solemnly.
 “She’ll understand how great this trouble is and will forgive.
 She has a lofty mind, and no one could be more unhappy than you.
 She’ll see that for